thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 How to Change Configuration Pin Voltages for Onboard SERDES
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below is an example of the digital potentiometer circuit on the AD-GMSL522-SL board.
+Below is an example of the digital potentiometer circuit on the AD-GMSL522-SL Board.
 As
-you can see, the digital pot sets the point along the internal where the
+you can see, the digital pot sets the point along the internal resistor where the
 voltage is measured.
 Because the internal resistor of the potentiometer is
 200k, the pullup and pulldown resistors on the H and L pins have almost no
 effect and can therefore be ignored.
 With this in mind, it can be stated that
-the voltage see on the configuration pins of the SERDES is almost exactly the
+the voltage seen on the configuration pins of the SERDES is almost exactly the
-voltage set by the programming of the potentiometer between 0 and 255. i.e.,
+voltage set by the programming of the potentiometer between 0 and 255, i.e.,
 the voltage on the configuration pin can be summarized by this equation:

 .. math::

-      CFG(V)=VDDIO*ProgrammedValue
+      CFG(V)=VDDIO \times ProgrammedValue

-Where: ProgrammedValue is a hex value between 0 and 255 and is set per device in the vr_config file.
+Where: ProgrammedValue is a hex value between 0x00 (0) and 0xFF (255) and is set per device in the ``vr_config.sh`` file.

 A snippet of the configuration file is shown below.
 Additionally, there are comments in the
 configuration file to give example hex values to set for different